-Strawberry shortcake ice cream bars are a delicious treat full of natural strawberry flavor and topped with a cake crunch outer layer.
+Strawberry crunch ice cream bars are a delicious treat full of natural strawberry flavor and topped with a cake crunch outer layer.
 These are made without artificial flavor or colors.

 Why This Recipe Rocks